Take a look at our money tips for backpackers, gap year adventurers and career break travellers so you get the most from your next big adventure.

-It doesn’t always come naturally, but bartering for goods is expected in some countries and can be fun as well as save you money.
+It doesn’t always come naturally, but haggling for goods is expected in some countries and can be fun as well as save you money.

 Haggle responsibly though.
-What you’re saving probably could mean a lot to the seller so go for a bargain, but at fair price for you both.
+What you’re saving probably could mean a lot to the seller, so go for a bargain, but a fair price for you both.

 7. Safety first